playbenny/benny_manual/docs/installation.md

     *At the moment, benny follows a continuous update schedule.
 You can get the latest version by downloading it and unzipping it over the top of your current benny install.
 Or it's slightly more convenient to use a 'git' client (github desktop is free and fine for this).
 First 'clone' the benny repository and then just 'fetch' every time you want an update.*

 - Install [Max](https://cycling74.com/downloads).
-You don't need to buy Max in order to use benny, but if you want to build your own blocks you will need to buy or subscribe.
+You don't need to buy Max in order to use benny, or even start the free trial - benny will work 100% with max in unregistered mode.
+But if you want to build your own blocks you will need to buy or subscribe.
 (Please do not bother cycling74 support with problems with benny!
 We have a [forum](https://github.com/playbenny/benny/discussions) for that.)

 - If you have ableton and max for live installed already, be sure to use the latest version of max 8 to run benny.
 It will crash if you use an out of date version, such as the one ableton may have installed for max for live.